-NEW Practical Tips and Resources: Kinship Navigator Programs
+NEW Kinship Navigator Programs: Practical Tips and Resources

 Using New Federal Funding Opportunities to Develop Effective Kinship Navigator Programs Webinars

-This program instruction provides specific guidance on how to apply for FY 2019 funds to develop, enhance or evaluate kinship navigator programs.
-This funding request must be completed by no later than March 15, 2019.
-As with the FY 2018 funds, jurisdictions are not required to match the federal funds.
+This program instruction provides specific guidance on how to apply for FY 2020 funds to develop, enhance or evaluate kinship navigator programs.
+Due to COVID-19 crisis, the application due date has been extended and must be completed by no later than May 1, 2020.
+As with the FY 2018 and FY 2019 funds, jurisdictions are not required to match the federal funds.

-The goal of this funding, as with the FY 2018 funding, is to help states, territories and tribes take advantage of ongoing federal funding for kinship navigator programs, which is available as of October 1, 2018 thanks to the Family First Prevention Services Act.
-Jurisdictions can receive ongoing federal reimbursement for up to 50% of their expenditures to provide kinship navigator programs that meet certain evidence-based requirements of promising, supported or well-supported practices.
-This federal support is available regardless of whether the children for whom the services are being accessed meet income eligibility requirements for Title IV-E.
+The goal of this funding, as with the FY 2018 and FY 2019 funding, is to help states, territories and tribes take advantage of ongoing federal funding for kinship navigator programs, which is available as of October 1, 2018 thanks to the Family First Prevention Services Act (Family First Act).

 Administration for Children and Families, Program Instruction ACYF-CB-PI-18-11: